 Red flag laws—which allow families and law enforcement to petition a judge for temporary removal of firearms from a person deemed a danger to themselves or others—are one area to explore, said Dr. Galluzzi, but that those laws should be expanded to include patients with dementia.

 In the meantime, Drs.
-Galluzi and Warner-Maron say that physicians, particularly primary care doctors, need to be empowered to have the hard conversations about gun ownership with elderly patients and their families.
+Galluzzi and Warner-Maron say that physicians, particularly primary care doctors, need to be empowered to have the hard conversations about gun ownership with elderly patients and their families.

 “Primary care physicians are truly the front line of this problem, and I would absolutely categorize these conversations as preventive care,” said Dr. Galluzzi.